-- The CPA works closely with Small Branches in all Regions to identify their unique needs and requirements in parliamentary strengthening, development and cooperation.
-Recognising the need to offer special support to CPA Small Branches, the CPA has over the years identified specific programmes for these jurisdictions and in 2016, for the first time a Chairperson for Small Branches was elected. - In 2021, the CPA Headquarters Secretariat worked closely with the Acting CPA Small Branches Chairperson, Joy Burch 3 MLA, Speaker of the Legislative Assembly of the Australian Capital Territory and the CPA Small Branches Steering Committee, to support and further develop the CPA Small Branches network.
+- 1 Of the over 180 Branches of the CPA, forty-three Branches are classified as 'Small Branches' which are defined currently as jurisdictions having a population below 500,000 people.
+Examples of CPA Small Branches include Commonwealth countries such as Barbados and Tonga, as well UK Overseas Territories such as Turks and Caicos or states and provinces within larger countries like Northwest Territories in Canada. - 2 The CPA works closely with Small Branches in all Regions to identify their unique needs and requirements in parliamentary strengthening, development and cooperation.
+Recognising the need to offer special support to CPA Small Branches, the CPA has over the years identified specific programmes for these jurisdictions and in 2016, for the first time a Chairperson for Small Branches was elected. - In 2021, the CPA Headquarters Secretariat worked closely with the Acting CPA Small Branches Chairperson, Joy Burch MLA, Speaker of the Legislative Assembly of the Australian Capital Territory and the CPA Small Branches Steering Committee, to support and further develop the CPA Small Branches network.